DE4-DVS-Labs/Lab6-Classification/README.md

 >How successful do you think SIFT has managed to detect features for these two images (one is a quarter of the size of the other)?

-## Task 4: SIFT matching - scale and rotation invariant
+## Task 4: SIFT matching - scale and rotation invariance

 The arrays *_points1_* and *_points2_* contains the interesting points in the two images.
 We now want to match the best *_Nbest_* points between the two sets.
 This is achieved as below: